mui/material-ui/pages/api/table-pagination.md

 ---
 filename: /packages/material-ui/src/TablePagination/TablePagination.js
+title: API of TablePagination
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # TablePagination

+<p class="description">The API documentation of the TablePagination React component.</p>

 A `TableCell` based component for placing inside `TableFooter` for pagination.